The Lobby Code

 NASCAR track typeOverlap conventionContact tolerance

-Short track (Bristol, Martinsville, Richmond)Overlap convention matters less because contact resolves disputes.Bump-and-run, slide jobs, side rubbing all standard.
-Late-race contact is expected.
+Short track (Bristol, Martinsville, Richmond)Overlap matters less; contact resolves disputes.Bump-and-run, slide jobs, side rubbing all standard.

-Road course (Watkins Glen, Sonoma, COTA, Indianapolis GP)Closer to F1 / SRO conventions, but more permissive on light contact.No contact under braking.
-Bump-and-run still appears at low-speed corners.
-Slide jobs expected but must complete cleanly.
+Road course (Watkins Glen, Sonoma, COTA, Indy GP)Closer to F1/SRO, more permissive on light contact.No contact under braking.
+Slide jobs must complete cleanly.

 Superspeedways: Daytona and Talladega

-• Bump drafting is expected.
-Light contact to the car in front on the straights pushes both forward.
+• Bump drafting on straights is the whole strategy.
 Required to make passes work.

-• The yellow line rule.
-No passing below the yellow line on the apron at Daytona and Talladega.
-NASCAR 25 enforces this with penalties.
+• Yellow line rule.
+No passing below the apron line.
+NASCAR 25 enforces with penalties.

 • Side drafting.
-Pulling alongside and slightly ahead of a car to cut off their air, then letting them fall back.
+Cut a car's air by pulling alongside and slightly ahead, then let them fall back.
 Strategic, not contact.

 • The Big One.
 Statistical certainty.
-If you are not in front of it, expect to be in it.
-Patience over half-distance pays.
+If you're not in front of it, expect to be in it.

 Short tracks: Bristol, Martinsville, Richmond

 • Bump-and-run is the move.
-Light tap to the leader's rear bumper on corner exit lifts them just enough to get alongside on the next straight.
-Both cars stay on the track.
-This is the move.
+Light tap on corner exit to lift the leader, get alongside on the next straight.

 • The chrome-horn punt is not.
-A bump-and-run that wrecks the car in front is a foul, not a pass.
+A bump-and-run that wrecks the car in front is a foul.

 • Side panel contact.
-Door-to-door at 90 mph on a short track is normal.
-Pinch a guy, do not push him.
+Door-to-door at 90 mph is normal.
+Pinch a guy, don't push him.

 • Slide jobs.
-A pass where you cross under the leader through the corner and end up on the outside on exit.
-Acceptable if you complete it without contact.
-A botched slide job that fences the leader is a foul.
+Cross under the leader through the corner, end up outside on exit.
+Clean = legal.
+Fenced the leader = foul.

 Road courses: Watkins Glen, Sonoma, COTA